RandomMaerks/lexophiles-collection/README.md

 <img width="746" height="422" alt="image" src="https://github.com/user-attachments/assets/2d7fda2c-6388-4f6d-b308-53a3ae5d9472" />

 One unique thing about this game (compared to basically every other game) is that you can either play with yourself, or you can battle a computer.
-There is a very miniscule chance the computer will not be able to find a word, but for the most part, you're guaranteed to lose at some point.
+There is a very miniscule chance the computer will not be able to find a word, so for the most part, you're guaranteed to lose at some point.

 ### 3. Wordle